russelljjarvis/Spike2Vec.jl/main.typ

 //=== Intended caption for spike2vec document.

-=== Intended Discusssion

-The attractor network view of the mammal cortex is consistant with phenomological observations about the mind, such that people commonly refer to "circular thinking", in obsessive compulsive disorder.
-Furthermore action and perception are theorized to occur in alternating cycles, during "action-perception" loops.

-Neuronal synaptic weight changes, that happen as a result of STDP, simply bias the brain in a manner which will make salient brain states more likely to occur.

-It is possible that the windows which were disregarded because they didn't repeat, may well repeat given long enough neuronal recordings.
-This is an unavoidable problem, caused by fact that only a limited duration of recording data is: a. available and b, computationally tractable to analyse.

-In the absence of infinite recording data, we can draw no conclusions about wether one of observations would have re-occured given more time.
-Another caveat is that inside this frame work it is impossible to distinguish between brain states that are relevant to the organism, and state transitions, which may also look similar from trial to trial.

 //or finite observations are novel network states, or repeating states.

 //Whatever the case, state, or state transition, detecting periods of repeating patterns in a fast and scalable way, still bolsters the attractor network view of the brain.